-Pictured above, the 1911 Summer Meeting.
-It's not unlikely that our anonymous author, who was a regular attendee until 1913, is pictured here.
+Pictured above, students from the 1911 Summer Meeting.
+Our anonymous author, who was a regular attendee until 1913, may be pictured here.

 The text above is taken from an original essay which appeared in the 'Rewley House Papers', VI, February 1931 issue.
 The 'Rewley House Papers' began publication in 1927 (following the acquisition of Rewley House) and continued publication for many decades.

 Most of the other content in these 'History of the Department' pages is to be found in the book 'Dons and Workers: Oxford and Adult Education Since 1850', by Dr Lawrence Goldman, Fellow and Tutor in Modern History at St Peter's College, Oxford, and a former member of the Department for Continuing Education.